 Apple Watch will be added to the list of sources in Connect.

-After creating Human API credentials, your users will be directed to download the Human API iOS app from the App Store.
+Your users will be directed to download the Human API iOS app from the App Store.

 Once downloaded, there are three steps users must take before data is available:

 - Sign in with the Human API credentials (created using the Human API app)